A RADICAL new vision for the NHS could ensure more births take place in Redditch in future than under current plans to downgrade maternity services.

 Simon Stevens, head of NHS England, has set out his five year vision of how the service will meet the challenge of dealing with growing demand while filling a £30billion funding shortfall.

 The plan outlines a number of options covering primary care and A&E as well as a new way of delivering maternity services which could have implications for the Alexandra Hospital.

 Mr Stevens has commissioned a review of future models for maternity units which will report next summer and will make recommendations on how best to sustain and develop maternity services.

 There will also be a drive to increase the amount of care delivered in midwife-led units with midwives being urged to group together and provide such services themselves.

-Dr Jonathan Wells, chair of Redditch and Bromsgrove Clinical Commissioning Group, has asked for the Worcestershire reconfiguration plan to be included as part of Mr Stevens’ review with the option of using it as an example case.
+As a result Dr Jonathan Wells, chair of Redditch and Bromsgrove Clinical Commissioning Group, has asked for the Worcestershire reconfiguration plan to be included as part of Mr Stevens’ review with the option of using it as an example case.

-“The Stevens review is going to give advice and talk about how we can enable midwives to give that sort of care so we can reduce the number of women that have to be seen in a consultant-led unit.
+“The Stevens review is going to give advice on that and talk about how we can enable midwives to give that sort of care so we can reduce the number of women that have to be seen in a consultant-led unit.
 That’s something I certainly welcome.”